jacarroll232/Drug-trial-analysis/README.md

+My objective was to determine which drug was most effective in treating mice, and display the data for others to visualize.
 I analyzed clinical trial data of four drug treatments on mice, and created scatter plots and graphs to display the data.
 I also included some written observable trends based on the visualizations.